BestTimesToVisit.com Logo

 money

 While credit cards are accepted in larger hotels and some upscale restaurants, cash is king for most transactions.
-Exchange some of your currency for Iraqi Dinar (IQD) at a reputable exchange bureau or bank upon arrival; smaller shops and taxis will almost exclusively deal in cash.
+Exchange some USD or Euros for Iraqi Dinar (IQD) at official exchange bureaus for the best rates, and carry smaller denominations for markets and taxis.

 transport